Need to Know

 - In the 8 hours before the procedure, do not eat food.

 - Up to 2 hours before you arrive at the hospital, you may drink clear liquids.
 Black coffee or tea are fine, but do not add cream or milk.
 You may sip water with medications.

 - When you arrive, make sure the nurse and radiologist know about any allergies you may have, especially allergies to local anesthetics (such as lidocaine), general anesthetics (such as propofol), or X-ray dye (contrast media).
-If there’s any chance you may be pregnant, tell your radiologist.

 What Should I Bring?

 On the day of your procedure you should:

 - Wear comfortable, loose-fitting clothes

 - Wear comfortable shoes

 The benefits of a spermatic vein embolization could include: